GrimLefourbe/Anesir/docs/races.md

 #### Denarii Traits

-##### Ability Score Increase

-Your Charisma score increases by 2 and your Intelligence score increases by 1.
+**Ability Score Increase** :: Your Charisma score increases by 2 and your Intelligence score increases by 1.

-##### Age

-Denarii reach their physical maturity around 25 years old and consider themselves full-fledged adults at 30.
+**Age** :: Denarii reach their physical maturity around 25 years old and consider themselves full-fledged adults at 30.
 They usually live between 150 and 200 years.

-##### Alignment

-The Denarii are often independent and somewhat always look for freedom even under the strictest rules.
+**Alignment** :: The Denarii are often independent and somewhat always look for freedom even under the strictest rules.
 They tend to be Chaotic, and do not tend towards one particular moral alignment.

-##### Size

-Denarii tend to be between 5 and 6 feet tall, with females being slightly taller than males.
+**Size** :: Denarii tend to be between 5 and 6 feet tall, with females being slightly taller than males.
 They weigh around 150 pounds.
 Their build is similar to humans’.
 Your size is medium.

-##### Speed

-Your base walking speed is 30 feet
+**Speed** :: Your base walking speed is 30 feet

-##### All-seeing eyes

-Your numerous eyes are always watching.
+**All-seeing eyes** :: Your numerous eyes are always watching.
 You have proficiency in the Perception skill, and you have advantage on wisdom (perception) checks that rely on sight.
 You cannot avert your eyes.

-##### Darkvision

-Thanks to your sharp eyes, you have superior vision in dark and dim conditions.
+**Darkvision** :: Thanks to your sharp eyes, you have superior vision in dark and dim conditions.
 You can see in dim light within 120 feet of you as if it were bright light, and in darkness as if it were dim light.
 You can’t discern color in darkness, only shades of gray.

-##### Prehensile Tail

-Your long tail is covered in little spikes, allowing you to use it to grab objects.
+**Prehensile Tail** :: Your long tail is covered in little spikes, allowing you to use it to grab objects.
 You can also use it as a natural weapon dealing 1d6 + your strength modifier bludgeoning damage, and you can use it to grapple small and tiny creatures.

-##### Mage Ancestry

-You know the minor illusion cantrip.
+**Mage Ancestry** :: You know the minor illusion cantrip.

-##### Stigma of the past

-You cannot escape from the sins of your people.
+**Stigma of the past** :: You cannot escape from the sins of your people.
 Undead and fiend creatures are naturally wary of you and you have a disadvantage to interact with them socially.
 They are more likely to target you in a fight.

-##### Languages
+\page

-You can speak, read and write common and Estrellean.
+**Languages** :: You can speak, read and write common and Estrellean.
 Estrellean is the language spoken by the inhabitants of the Lost Planes.
 It’s a very rough-sounding language with a complex grammar, and it uses celestial script.

 ### Animae